 Table 1.
 Basic Tab Group Names, Field Names, and Symbols.

 Figure 4.
 Chronopotentiometry (CP) Basic Tab Field Diagram

 At the end of the relaxation period, the post-experiment idle conditions

 are applied to the cell, and the instrument returns to the idle state.
 The default plot generated from the data is measured potential vs. time, called a chronoamperogram.

 The CP Advanced tab contains two groups for iR Compensation and for Experiment End Trigger (see Figure 5).

 Figure 5.
 Chronpotentiometry (CP) Experiment Advanced Tab in AfterMath

 Detailed description of the iR Compensation Mode is provided elsewhere on the knowledgebase.

 This mode is used to correct for uncompensated resistance in the electrochemical cell.

-In a CP experiment, the research might want to have AfterMath monitor the response and then stop the experiment a specific current, potential, and/or charge.
+In a CP experiment, the researcher might want to have AfterMath monitor the response (input) and then stop the experiment a specific current, potential, and/or charge.
 This value is called a trigger and is set in the Experiment End Trigger group on the Advanced tab (see Figure 5).
 For CP, the signals for the trigger can be potential or current.
 A common example of using this trigger is in the charging of a battery.
 A researcher would charge the battery by performing a CP experiment (also called a CC or constant current) with the trigger set to its upper potential limit (e.g., 100% SOC).
 Once this potential limit is reached, the CP experiment terminates and retains the data collected up to the trigger endpoint.
-Details on the End Trigger settings are found elsewhere in the knowledgebase.
+More information about end triggers is available on the Knowledgebase.

 3.3Ranges, Filters, and Post Experiment Conditions Tab